 The HelpLine number you have called may appear on your telephone bill if it is itemised.
 Also if someone else uses the last number redial function on your telephone that will call us again.
 We recommend that you find somewhere quiet and private to call from if you want to discuss personal matters in depth.

-Often the person who’s gambling doesn’t think that he or she has a problem.
+Often the person who’s gambling doesn’t think that they have a problem.
 Sometimes family and friends will spot the problem first, because the gambler might be convincing him/herself that everything is fine when really it isn’t.